-A joint parliamentary select committee report published yesterday has assessed some of the key decisions the UK has taken during the pandemic and lessons that needed to be learnt.
+A joint parliamentary select committee report published yesterday, Coronavirus: Lessons learned to date, has assessed some of the key decisions the UK has taken during the pandemic and lessons that needed to be learnt.

 While acknowledging there were some areas where the UK performed well, such as vaccine development and rollout, the report overall is very critical of the UK approach.
 These criticisms include ‘a degree of groupthink’ on the initial decisions taken on lockdowns and social distancing and stopping community testing early in the pandemic being a ‘serious mistake’.
 The report also importantly emphasised that a lack of NHS capacity was a significant problem.